A command menu pops up when you right click on a file, enabling you to manage the document.

-This command will not be enabled when no preview of a document is available.
+This command will not be enabled when a preview of a document is unavailable.
 Contact your system administrator to enable previews for specific document types in Alfresco.

-Versioning of a document can be activated through the Fred interface.
-By default, a document is not versionable in the Alfresco repository.
+Versioning of a document can be activated through the Alfred Desktop interface.
+By default, a document is not versioned in the Alfresco repository.

 When uploading the same document (same name) you will be asked to upload a new version or to cancel uploading.
 You can specify if the new version is a minor or major version, and provide comments about the new version.

-Once a document is made “versionable”, the command “Show Version History” becomes available.
+Once a document is made “versioned”, the command “Show Version History” is enabled.

 You can revert an older version of the document to the most recent version.
 This will create a new version.

-You can compare two version of a Word document.
+You can compare two versions of a Word document.
 When selecting two versions of a specific Word document, the “Compare Versions” command will be enabled.

 The “Compare Versions” command will download both versions, and use the Word application on your desktop to compare the two versions.

-The “Show in Browser” command enables you to jump from the Fred window to the Alfresco Web Interface.
+The “Show in Browser” command enables you to jump from the Alfred Desktop window to the Alfresco Web Interface.
 This allows you to view more file details, and use all functionalities available in Alfresco.